Preston Brooks: Sumner assault

 On May 20, 1856, Senator Charles Sumner made a speech denouncing "The Crime Against Kansas" and the Southern leaders whom he regarded as complicit, including Brooks's first cousin once removed, Senator Andrew Butler.
 Sumner compared Butler with Don Quixote for embracing a prostitute (slavery) as his mistress, saying Butler "believes himself a chivalrous knight".

 Senator Stephen Douglas of Illinois, who was also a subject of criticism during the speech, suggested to a colleague while Sumner was orating that "this damn fool [Sumner] is going to get himself shot by some other damn fool."

-Sumner's language was intentionally inflammatory; Southerners often claimed that abolition would lead to intermarriage and miscegenation, arguing that abolitionists opposed slavery because they wanted to have sex with and marry black women.
+Sumner's language was intentionally inflammatory; Southerners often claimed that abolition would lead to intermarriage, arguing that abolitionists opposed slavery because they wanted to have sex with and marry black women.
 Abolitionists reversed the argument by accusing Southerners of supporting slavery so they could make sexual use of slave women.
 As Hoffer (2010) says, "It is also important to note the sexual imagery that recurred throughout the oration, which was neither accidental nor without precedent.
 Abolitionists routinely accused slaveholders of maintaining slavery so that they could engage in forcible sexual relations with their slaves."

 Brooks thought of challenging Sumner to a duel.
 He consulted with Representative Laurence M. Keitt (also a South Carolina Democrat) on dueling etiquette.
 Keitt said that dueling was for gentlemen of equal social standing.
 In his view, Sumner was no gentleman, no better than a drunkard due to his supposedly coarse and insulting language toward Butler.
 Brooks then decided to "punish" Sumner with a public beating.